-- m MB6200 Digital Marketing (3 credits) - m MB6210 Psychology of Marketing (3 credits) - m MB6220 Digital Marketing Communication (3 credits) - m MB6230 Product and Brand Development (3 credits)
+- MKT6200 Digital Marketing (3 credits) - MKT6210 Psychology of Marketing (3 credits)

+- m MKT6230 Product and Brand Development (3 credits)

 FINANCE CONCENTRATION

 The finance concentration is designed to provide greater study for financial managers or those who wish to broaden their career opportunities through training in financial theory and practice.
 Upon completion of this concentration, the student should be able to apply financial management principles to work with individuals and corporations to achieve their financial goals.